 How the VA-DOJ agreement works

 On March 11, 2026 the Department of Justice and the Department of Veterans Affairs signed a memorandum of understanding that allows VA lawyers to serve as special assistant U.S. attorneys and to initiate or join state court guardianship or conservatorship cases for veterans who have no family or legal representatives, according to DOJ.
-The two agencies say this authority is meant to ensure that hospitalized or incapacitated veterans get timely medical decisions and appropriate transitions of care.
+VA officials say the agreement is specifically aimed at roughly 700 veterans currently hospitalized in VA facilities who are clinically determined to lack decision-making capacity and have no identified next of kin or legal surrogate — veterans who, without a court-appointed guardian, have no way of transitioning out of a hospital setting to more appropriate care.
+The two agencies say this authority is meant to ensure that those hospitalized or incapacitated veterans get timely medical decisions and appropriate transitions of care.
+VA has stated the MOU is not aimed at homeless veterans broadly, though the DOJ announcement noted the population includes some veterans who are homeless or at risk of homelessness.

 Safe Harbor and street outreach